Front Sight 4-Day Defensive Handgun (review)

 - On guns with a safety, do all operations on the slide before starting operations on the frame.

 You may be wondering: Why go through all this rigamarole when you can just look at the "loaded chamber indicator" on some handguns and tell if the gun is loaded or not?
-The answer is that when you depend on the load chamber indicator, you are depending on a mechanic part that can malfunction and give you bad information.
+The answer is that when you depend on the load chamber indicator, you are depending on a mechanical part that can malfunction and give you bad information.
 Also, some handguns have a

 peek-a-boo feature that let you see if there is a round in the magazine, but this only works when you can actually see.
 A variation of Front Sight’s chamber-check technique affords the ability to chamber-check your weapon even in the dark.